-Cheating Dome presents: New Super Mario Bros.
-Wii for Nintendo Wii
+Cheating Dome presents Cheats & Hints for New Super Mario Bros.
+Wii running on Nintendo Wii

 Complete the indicated task to unlock the corresponding ending.